-When one site references another, it remains linked to the referenced site.
-For example, if Site A references Site B, then A is linked to B. This means that if B's configuration changes, the change is reflected in A.
+When one site references another site, it remains linked to the referenced site.
+For example, if Site A references Site B, then Site A is linked to Site B. This means that if Site B's configuration changes, the changed configuration is reflected in Site A

-Changes made in Site B appear immediately in Site A in Manager.
+Changes made in Site B appear immediately in Site A in Essentials.
 In the REST API, there can be a short delay before the changes appear.